“don't judge someone until you in their shoes.”

 Mallory Brown: Beyond The Keynote

-As an impact storyteller, Mallory travels the world to tell real-life stories of human connection.
+Mallory Brown is an impact storyteller.
+She travels the world to tell real-life stories of human connection.
 Her goal is to connect audiences to incredible causes and provide a direct means to help.
-At the age of 32, Mallory has explored 45+ countries, represented dozens of brands, and raised hundreds of thousands of dollars for charity.
-Through her work, Mallory expresses her love of culture and humanity.
+At the age of 33, Mallory has explored over 50 countries and pioneered a new, engaging form of philanthropy.
 Her story inspires others to live a passionate, generous, and global life.

 Walk a Mile

 A Global marathon for women's empowerment

 As part of her “Walk a Mile” initiative, Mallory Brown has vowed to walk a total of 26 individual miles with 26 impoverished working women in 26 different locations while capturing each woman’s unique story.
 Each story will constitute one episode of a 26-episode series documenting the struggles and daily life of working women around the world.
 Through this project, Mallory aims to raise $1 million and awareness for working women around the world while showing viewers that the economic empowerment of women is an essential tool in fighting extreme poverty.

 The Buzz on Mallory Brown